 Pack said those who cannot take statins like Lipitor or Crestor may have a new option in cholesterol lowering drugs called PCSK9 inhibitors – now in trial at Baystate Medical Center and across the country.
 These new biotech drugs, called monoclonal antibodies, block a substance called PCSK9 which ultimately improves the liver’s ability to remove cholesterol from the blood.
 They differ from statins in that they are injected every two to four weeks by patients, similar to the way a diabetic patient takes insulin.

-For more information on the Heart & Vascular Program, visit baystatehealth.org/heart.
+Learn more about the Heart & Vascular Program.